General Description/Cultural Significance

 The Central American country of Nicaragua is home to a large and diverse variety of flora, but none is considered more stunning and beautifully scented than Plumeria rubra, known locally as the Sacuanjoche.
 Native to Mesoamérica, the flower has a deeply held reverence that dates to ancient Aztec times.
 The flower takes its name from the Nahuatl language, “Xacuan” roughly translating to “beautiful yellow petals,” and “Xochilt” meaning flower.
-A shrub or large tree with prominent green leaves, P. Rubra blooms with white petals which are bright yellow at the center.
+A shrub or large tree with prominent green leaves, P. Rubra blooms with petals that range from pink to white, with bright yellow at the center.
 The Plumeria genus ranges in aromatic signatures, from sweet to spicy and peachy to citrus-like.
-Regardless, all these species are famous for their lovely fragrances which scens the night air, pleasing those dreaming nearby and luring the Sphinx moth into a futile search for nectar within their petals.
+Regardless, all these species are famous for their lovely fragrances which scent the night air, pleasing those sleeping nearby, and luring the Sphinx moth into a futile search for nectar within their petals.
 The flower is ever-present in the country’s iconography, appearing on both Nicaragua’s flag and banknotes.
-The beautifully scented flowers are strung into garlands to decorate homes and wear.
+The beautifully scented flowers are strung into garlands that are worn and used to decorate homes.
 The flower’s composition, producing one stem from which two pods come out, was significant to the Mayans in representing one male and one female, cementing the biology and aesthetics of Sacuanjoche in Nicaraguan culture and the Mesoamérican psyche.
 Annual festivals around the country celebrate with decorative Plumerias and other aromatic and beautiful flowers, one such festival being the Festival of San Juan Bautista which happens each June.

 Nicaragua’s social, economic, geographic, and natural conditions put the country at great risk as climate change shows itself in the region.
 Most of the population is situated in the hot, fertile plains of the Pacific lowlands where the second largest tropical rainforest in the Americas is found.
 This area has always been frequented by intense storms during the seasonal torrential rains of La Niña.
 However, recently this rainfall is becoming more intense, destroying cities and rural housing.
 When El Niño comes, the season brings record-breaking drought so devastating that it cost regional farms ninety percent of their maize crop in 2016.
 Nicaragua is predicted to become as hot as the Sahara by 2070 if climate change continues the same increasing trajectory.